Halifax Town Hall: Council chamber

 This leads off the gallery and was built over the high court room in 1901, taking the upper half of the room and its original stained glass ceiling.
-The centre of the glass ceiling has the pre-1948 coat of arms, and round the edge are the four parts of the Royal Standard.
+The centre of the glass ceiling has the pre-1948 coat of arms and, round the edge, are the four parts of the Royal Standard of the United Kingdom.
 The glass coving contains panels on the themes of justice and industry.
-The Calderdale arms is on the wall above the mayoral chair.
+The Coat of arms of Calderdale is on the wall above the mayoral chair.

 The mahogany fittings date from 1901, and include carved chairs for mayor and aldermen.
 It was last redecorated in 1997.
 The art nouveau stained glass door panels feature the "holy face" motif, as on the balustrade ironwork in the Victoria Hall, but in this case the face is of Viking appearance, perhaps reflecting the 19th century Viking revival and the perceived local genetic legacy.